xoofx/markdig/src/Textamina.Markdig.Tests/Specs/EmphasisExtraSpecs.md

 ## Inserted

 Inserted text can be used to specify that a text has been added to a document.
+The semantic used for the generated HTML is the tag `<ins>`.

 ```````````````````````````````` example
 ++Inserted text++